 Traditional planning software tools claim to be able to perform financial consolidation, whereas some legacy consolidation tools can be used for simplistic financial planning and monitoring against targets.

+Let's look at the typical month end close process.
 Finance departments within many organisations will have their checklists of manual tasks that need to be undertaken, which are assigned to nominated individuals or sub-teams.
 Automation, enables these to tend towards simplified validation sign-offs as opposed to many hours/days of tedious work.

 Checking the Numbers

 Today’s finance professionals need to be able to query and analyse data on a self-service basis with the IT departments ensuring continuity of connection and security, rather than the need to respond to multiple requests for modification to report formats or provide additional query and analysis work.

 Leading vendor software solutions today enable automated cross-referencing of Data values within the financial data repository/warehouse via the use of “scripts”, “wizards” or “assistants”, such that end-Users are automatically notified of and Dr/Cr imbalance, Dr/Cr variances beyond tolerance.
 Also, when individual Users have validated their numbers ready for formal consolidation and publication.

 Evidence of reconciliations being made and validation sign-off, along with explanations for variance are greatly enhanced by financial performance software that incorporates financial intelligence such that automated checks and online commentaries are enabled.
 General ledger (T.B.) and sub-ledger 'balancing' are key along with Ageing Analysis and Long Term Debt/Lease profiling for IFRS purposes.